zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Adds a PAI certificate signed by a chain of certificates which must be already present on the ledger.
+Adds a PAI (intermediate certificate) signed by a chain of certificates which must be already present on the ledger.

 - Who can send:
   - Vendor Account